(Except for when The Book is Better.)

 I find this to be a deeply entertaining, insightful example of why any statistical analysis of books vs films is going to ultimately fail—and the problem books have on the internet.
 While Rotten Tomatoes and Metacritic aren’t perfect, both at least give aggregated understandings of what people who are paid to watch movies thought about those movies.
 There is nothing like this for books.
 No aggregator, no meaningful or useful data.

-A not-good Five Thirty Eight article that I regret reading is a perfect illustration of this, as it would have you believe that Apocalypse Now is dramatically better than Joseph Conrad’s Heart of Darkness.
+A not-good Five Thirty Eight article predicated on the premise that the book is better than the movie that I regret reading is a perfect illustration of this, as it would have you believe that Apocalypse Now is dramatically better than Joseph Conrad’s Heart of Darkness.